Ts8: Therapeutic use

 Ts8 had antimicrobial activity for all of these microorganisms.
 Ts8 has the strongest effect on gram-negative bacteria, and the lowest effect on both the yeast and the filamentous fungus.
 This testing was an initial screening to be able to expand the spectrum of action of this toxin.
 As mentioned before, Ts8 can be toxic for human erythrocytes.
-The concentration of the antimicrobial assay on Eschericha coli is lower than what is toxic for the human erythrocytes, 1.45 µM.
-Thus it can be concluded that Ts8 potentially can be used as an antibiotic against Eschericha coli.
+The concentration of the antimicrobial assay on Escherichia coli is lower than what is toxic for the human erythrocytes, 1.45 μM.
+Thus it can be concluded that Ts8 potentially can be used as an antibiotic against E. coli.